cysouw/diathesis/text/c04_summaryEpi.md

 ## Participant affectedness {#sec:epithesis-affectedness}

+The grammatical marking of ~~participant affectedness~~ is one of the hallmarks of diathesis.
+However, by definition, diathesis has to include changes in the grammatical marking of the participants themselves.
+The alternations described in this section do not show any change in the marking of the participants, so, again by definition, they are classified as epitheses.
+However, functionally these constructions are close to diatheses.

 ### *Verborgener Zustandskausativ* (*kommen + zu‑Infinitiv*) {#sec:epithesis-zustandskausativ}

 The covert causative exists in two variants.
 The first kind, ~~Verborgener Zustandskausativ~~ (full discussion in [@sec:zuinfinitive-kommen]), uses the light verb *kommen* with a *zu‑Infinitiv* [@next a,b].
 This construction conveys that there is some unexpressed force or agent that has caused a state to be reached.
 It can only used with intransitive state verbs like *stehen* and is obligatorily coherent [@next c]